50to5-Automation-AI/50to5-core/README.md

 - Activity logs of automated agents.
 - Key performance indicators (KPIs) and metrics.
 - Upcoming deadlines and important milestones.
+- "Weak Labelling" through the use of LLM as judge for labelling through random sample of ```N as a member of set S being the size of our live dat a analysis```

 ## Unified API 🌐